 I’m frequently asked if you should invest all your money now or do it slowly over a period of time?
-Dollar cost averaging (DCA) just means doing the latter, rather than in a lump sum all at once.
-DCA does not make good financial sense but is psychologically useful.
+Instead of a one-time lump sum, you can make ongoing contributions to your investments and this is known as dollar cost averaging (DCA).
+It does not make good financial sense but is psychologically useful.

 I’ll explain with a simple example.